MrBounty/streamlit-google-auth/README.md

+# streamlit-google-auth

+`streamlit-google-auth` is a simple package to add google authentification in your streamlit app.
+For that I use the google API, so you will need a google cloud account and to create credentials.

-# 1. Get your google credentials json
+## 1. Get your google credentials json

 1. Go to google cloud
 2. Create an account and a project